JuliaDynamics/DynamicalBilliards.jl/docs/src/basic/basic_usage.md

 Be sure to first call `plot_billiard` before calling `plot_evolution`.

-The example .gif shown in the beginning of this README, was generated simply with the code:
+The example .gif shown in the introduction, was generated simply with the code:
 ```julia
 using DynamicalBilliards
 using PyPlot